The programme offers three different categories of grants with the majority of support directed to preparing for and removing small dams from rivers.

 These grants will support a range of interventions that lead to the removal of small dams in catchments that offer the highest potential for river restoration and ecosystem recovery.

-Category A is divided into five subcategories.
-Categories A1 and A2 are focussed on supporting project development in areas that offer very high potential for the restoration of river flow and biodiversity (ecologically valuable areas) but where there is currently low capacity, resources, and attention to dam removal.
+Category A is currently divided into four subcategories.
+Category A1 is intended for geographical areas that offer very high potential for the restoration of river flow and biodiversity (ecologically valuable areas) but where there is currently low capacity, resources, and attention to dam removal.

-Supporting the identification and strategic selection of small dams that could later be removed via a grant from the programme.
-If it does not exist already, an important output of the grant should be an inventory of barriers (including location, height, width, photos).
+Supporting the identification and strategic selection of small dams in a catchment that could later be removed via a grant from the programme.
+An important output of the grant should be an inventory of barriers (including location, height, width, photos).
 These grants may also support outreach to the local community to explore removal potential.

-Supporting the development of essential work required to prepare for the removal of a dam, for example, feasibility studies, preparation of technical design documents, securing permissions and permits.
+Supporting the development of essential, preparatory work required to remove a dam that could later be supported by the programme.
+Examples of pre-demolition work include feasibility studies, preparation of technical design documents, securing permissions and permits.

 Demolition of a barrier.
 No preparatory work required / preparatory work already funded by third party.

 Demolition of a barrier.
-Preparatory work previously funded by the programme.
+Preparatory work previously funded by the programme (i.e. a grantee successfully completed an A1 or A2 grant and the barrier is now ready for removal).

 Category B: Enabling others to remove dams